-Concepts within Unit # 3 Link to TEKS Success Criteria for this concept Concept #1: Application of Rate, Ratios, and Proportions TEKS: 6.4A, 6.4B, 6.4C, 6.4D, 6.4E, 6.4H, 7.3B, 7.4B, 7.4D, 7.4E Represent ratios using models Represent a ratio using a fraction or decimal Write ratios in multiple ways including as a fraction, verbally with the word to, and with a colon Use objects to represent part to part and part to whole ratio comparisons Use models to determine equivalent ratios Use a ratio table to determine equivalent ratios Scale up and scale down to determine equivalent ratios Find a multiplicative scale factor to determine equivalent ratios Represent a rate as a quotient Explain how a rate is a comparison of two quantities including providing examples of rates Determine the rate in a given problem Determine and apply unit rates Use a rate to convert within a measurement system including metric and customary Convert between measurement systems using a rate.
+Concepts within Unit # 3 Link to TEKS Success Criteria for this concept Concept #1: Solving Problems Involving Represent ratios using models Ratios and Rates Represent a ratio using a fraction or decimal TEKS: 6.4A, 6.4B, 6.4C, 6.4D, 6.4E, 6.4H, 7.3B, 7.4B, 7.4D, 7.4E Write ratios in multiple ways including as a fraction, verbally with the word to, and with a colon Use objects to represent part to part and part to whole ratio comparisons Use models to determine equivalent ratios Use a ratio table to determine equivalent ratios Scale up and scale down to determine equivalent ratios Find a multiplicative scale factor to determine equivalent ratios Represent a rate as a quotient Explain how a rate is a comparison of two quantities including providing examples of rates Determine the rate in a given problem Determine and apply unit rates Use a rate to convert within a measurement system including metric and customary Convert between measurement systems using a rate.
 Compare different ratios or rates to determine which ratio or rate is greater, less, or better in context of the situation.
+Use proportions to make predictions and comparisons involving ratios, rates of an unknown value Predict and compare for a given part or whole, given an equivalent ratio or rate using a real-world word problem

-Use proportions to make predictions and comparisons involving ratios, rates of an unknown value Predict and compare for a given part or whole, given an equivalent ratio or rate using a real-world word problem Concept #2: Equivalent forms of Fractions, Decimals, and Percents TEKS: 6.2E, 6.4E, 6.4F, 6.4G, 6.5C Use base 10 blocks to represent percents.
-Use a 100s grid to represent percents and their equivalent fraction and decimal values.
+Concept #2: Equivalent forms of Fractions, Use base 10 blocks to represent percents.
+Decimals, and Percents TEKS: 6.2E, 6.4E, 6.4F, 6.4G, 6.5C Use a 100s grid to represent percents and their equivalent fraction and decimal values.
 Use strip diagrams to represent benchmark fractions and percents.
-Represent percents with strip diagrams that shows a part to whole relationship.
+Represent percents with strip diagrams that show a part to whole relationship.
 Represent equal parts of the same whole with a percent, fraction, and decimal.
-Use concrete models to generate equivalent forms of fractions, decimals and percent.
+Use concrete models to generate equivalent forms of fractions, decimals, and percent.
 Generate equivalent forms of fractions, decimals and percents using pictorial models.
-Generate equivalent forms of fractions, decimals and percents using algebraic methods Generate equivalent forms of fractions, decimals and percents in order to Concept #3: Percent Applications TEKS: 6.5B, 7.3A, 7.3B, 7.4D, 7.13A, 7.13E, 7.13F Use concrete and pictorial models to find the unknown value when the part, percent or the whole is given Use a model to find the unknown value when the part, whole or percent is given Find the whole given the part and percent.
+Generate equivalent forms of fractions, decimals and percents using algebraic methods Generate equivalent forms of fractions, decimals and percents to solve problems.
+Concept #3: Percent Applications TEKS: 6.5B, 7.3A, 7.3B, 7.4D, 7.13A, 7.13E, Use concrete and pictorial models to find the unknown value when the part, percent or the whole is given 7.13F Use a model to find the unknown value when the part, whole or percent is given Find the whole given the part and percent.
 Find the part given the whole and the percent.
 Find the percent given the part and the whole Use proportional reasoning and/or models to find the missing value (part, whole, or percent) when given the other values.
-Solve real-world problems involving: Percent increase/decrease Sales Tax Gratuity Income Tax Discount Simple Interest Compound Interest
+Solve real-world problems involving: Percent increase/decrease Sales Tax • Gratuity Income Tax Discount Simple Interest Compound Interest

-Unit 4: Multiple Representations
+Unit 4: Multiple Representations (Continues in Grading Period 3)

-Estimated Date Range: Jan 5 - Feb.
-3-2 Estimated Time Frame: 20 days
+Estimated Date Range: Dec.
+2 - Jan.
+17 Estimated Time Frame: 22 days